 Authenticate users in the way that best suits your service.

-Modify the app project by using Connected Services helper classes or by using the full power of the Visual Studio SDK extensibilty apis.
+Modify the app project by using Connected Services helper classes or by using the full power of the Visual Studio SDK extensibility apis.

 The main advantage of the Connected Services over service references might be what is missing.
 Connected Services extensions are not limited to any one set of protocols, implementations, or targets.
 Anything that can be implement by hand in Visual Studio can be automated in a Connected Service extension.
 You can host your service anywhere, use the authentication schemes that you like, and collect as much or as little configuration information as you need.
 You then have complete control over the modifications you make to the target app, from adding a single item to a config file to creating new projects in the app solution.